-Izay Ayesha draws attention towards stunning places
+Izay Ayesha draws attention towards Wonderful parks

 Corcovado National Park, Costa Rica is located on the Osa Peninsula and this park is isolated and difficult to access making it a true sanctuary for nature adventure for visitors.
 Mainly comprising dense rainforest, it can only be accessed on foot.
 Hikers may encounter a huge variety of animals including sloths, various species of monkey, toucans, crocodiles and even wild animals.